 - Or even an office!

 As you can imagine, the warehouse construction cost can vary by the material, design, and a wide variety of other factors.
-Let’s dive into how much warehouse construction costs in 2023.
+Let’s dive into how much warehouse construction costs.

 Warehouse Construction Cost 101